 Simulating using a variant does not alter the model original values.
 The values specified in the variant are temporarily applied to the model during simulation.
 You can permanently replace the values in your model with the values stored in the variant object by committing it to the model.
 When you use multiple variants during a simulation, and there are duplicate specifications for a property value, the last occurrence for the property value in the array of variants is used during simulation.

-To create a standalone variant that is not attached to any model,
+standalone variant that is not attached to any model, use

 For illustrated examples of using variants, see the following.